Why Do You Fight For Wildlife?

 We don’t see them as part of our community, but more of a nuisance and source of trouble.

 And this is where I come in.
 I try my best to open the wonderful life of wildlife to the public.
 Help them understand how lucky and privileged we are to have these wonderful animals.
-Offer information about them and how we can help towards their well being.
+Offer information about them and how we can help their well-being.

 I love wildlife and that’s why I will keep fighting for them

 Wildlife is wonderful species ever to be experienced on our planet.
 They have the value that can never place a price tag.
 And they add value to our lives if we open our souls and heart to them.

 Their lives are packed with important life lessons if we care to be involved with them.

 They are loyal to those who open their hearts to them.
 They can create a strong bond that lasts for years with their human caretakers.
 Something we can borrow from them.

 It started with pets and progressed to the animals in the wild.
 My love for animals means everything to me.
 They give meaning to my life and occupy each second of it.